|

 In my experience, electronics, music instruments, and other equipment fetch good prices on eBay.
 Jewelry, household appliances, not so much.
 Don’t waste time selling items that don’t fetch enough to be worth your while.
 Consider donating those.

 This might sound counter-intuitive, but starting with a low price can start a feeding frenzy that gets you a higher price in the end.
-I always start my auctions at a lower price than what others have sold it for, even if mine is in better condition.
-This can be scary for beginners, but starting with a low price attracts more buyers usually resulting in a better price in the end.
+I often start my auctions at a lower price than what others have sold it for, even if mine is in better condition.
+Starting with a low price can attract more buyers usually resulting in a better price in the end.

 3. Take Great Photos